losrobbos/vercel-fullstack-deploy-guide/README.md

 Check if you get your React app on the home route.

 Now check one of your express backend routes (e.g. /users).
-Here you should get now see the Express API responding.
+Here you should now see the Express API responding.

+So first milestone!
+We can now access both React + Express at one domain!

 #### Enable routes of React router

 Now we finally need to address the React routes.

 E.g. we have a React frontend route /profiles.

+When we navigate to this route via a React Router link, it will work fine.

+But what happens if we refresh the page or call "<ourDomain>/profiles" directly in the browser?

+Now we get a problem.
+This request will get now handled by Express first!
+Because all our traffic, even to the frontend, goes now through Express....

-But remember: We serve now React over express!
-Express will look now for a backend route "profiles".
+Express will look now for a backend route "/profiles".

 We do not have an Express route with that name.
 So Express would just say "route does not exist" and throw an error.

 We now - AFTER all other routes were declared - need to setup a "catch all" route which will forward every route that does not match an express route - to React!
 Respectively to the index.html file.

 React router will then receive that route.
 And can process it.